matthewb570/odin-landing-page/README.md

 # odin-landing-page
-Odin Project -> Foundations Course -> Flexbox -> Project: Landing Page
+The Odin Project -> Foundations Course -> Flexbox -> Project: Landing Page

+This project contains a sample website landing page that demonstrates basic knowledge of HTML, CSS, and flexbox.